What is school readiness and how exactly do you know if a child is ready for school or not?

 School Assessment Tests

-This test is usually quite short as children of this age have a limited concentration span.
+The test is usually quite short as children of this age have a limited concentration span.

-This kind of assessment usually involves testing for specific skills such as a child’s auditory memory or their phonological awareness (e.g. hearing rhyming sounds).
+This kind of assessment usually involves testing for specific skills such as a child’s auditory memory or phonological awareness (e.g. hearing rhyming sounds).

-These kinds of assessments may provide some insight into a child’s ability.
+Assessments may provide some insight into a child’s ability.
 There will not be a strict measuring of criteria but rather an opinion formed of the child’s predicted general ability to fit into a formal grade.

 What Does School Readiness Look Like?